Jinmo/ifred/README.md

 You can download prebuilt binaries with Qt6 from this [repo][06].

-You can download older [prebuilt plugins][07] with Qt5 from azure pipelines.
+You can download older [prebuilt plugins][07] with Qt5 from the releases page.

 ## Python API